Mandan natives Cody Stern and Allan Miller have been good friends since they were kids in junior high.

 The restaurant will have a family dining area, with a small arcade for entertaining children.

 Miller said the menu will feature lavash and pizzas, burgers, chicken sandwiches and a couple steaks and pastas.
-They plan to hand-slice roast beef for Philly and french dip sandwiches and there will be an extensive appetizer menu for those who want to snack while watching the ball game.
+The plan is to provide hand-sliced roast beef for Philly and french dip sandwiches, and there will be an extensive appetizer menu for those who want to snack while watching a ball game.

 The pair said they based the menu on the foods they were looking for and having options all in one place.